Personal Tax -> Real Estate - Property Rental Deductible Expenses

 A change in use of your home from personal residence to rental property, or from rental property to personal residence, can result in a deemed disposition for tax purposes.
 This means that you will be considered to have sold your home and repurchased it immediately thereafter for fair market value.
 There are many factors which affect this, and professional advice is recommended.

-Net rental income or loss is reported on line 126 of your personal tax return.
-This net income is included in "earned income" for purposes of calculating your allowable RRSP deduction limit for the following year.
-The net income is calculated by completing form T776 Statement of Real Estate Rentals.
+Net rental income or loss is reported on line 12600 (line 126 prior to 2019) of your personal tax return, when the rental income is not considered business income.
+When it is considered business income, it is reported on lines 13500 to 14300 (lines 135 to 143 prior to 2019).
+Both of these types of net rental income are included in "earned income" for purposes of calculating your allowable RRSP deduction limit for the following year.
+For property income rentals, the net income is calculated by completing form T776 Statement of Real Estate Rentals.
 This form is used whether the property is in Canada or in another country.
+See Rentals - Property or Business Income for more information on how to report each type of rental income.

 General rules regarding whether an item should be capitalized (capital expense) or can be expensed (current expense):